Researches-Org/sortable_challenge/README.md

 ## Build

-Execute the following command to generate the sortable_challenge.jar in the target folder.
+Execute the following command to generate the executable jar sortable_challenge.jar in the target folder.
+Note that there is already this executable jar in the project root directory.

 <pre>
 mvn clean package